 Let’s say you have $500 to invest.
 The best option is to pick an investment fund that holds the stocks of companies committed to running on the ESG criteria.

-There are thousands to choose from.
 Many are broadly focused and reactive, shunning companies that exploit our worst behaviors by trafficking in addictive products such as slot machines, cigarettes, and booze.
 Let’s not forget the manufacturers of guns and other weapons.
 They’re certainly on the ESG shit list.